jonnonz1/nz-statute-book/acts/public/2005/prisoners-and-victims-claims-act-2005.md

   (b) in the case of a body corporate, to a fine not exceeding $5,000.

 ### 44 Availability of documents filed in connection with claims
-(1) The availability of documents filed with the Secretary of the Tribunal, filed in the Tribunal, or accessed under section 35 by the Tribunal, in connection with a victim’s claim under this subpart must be determined in accordance with the rules regulating the practice and procedure of District Courts.
+(1) The availability of documents filed with the Secretary of the Tribunal, filed in the Tribunal, or accessed under section 35 by the Tribunal, in connection with a victim’s claim under this subpart must be determined in accordance with the rules regulating the practice and procedure of the District Court.
 (2) For the purposes of this section, a direction given by the Tribunal forbidding inspection of a document without the Tribunal’s leave must be treated as if it were given by, and required the leave of, a District Court Judge.
 (3) Nothing in this section applies to a document or record to which section 31(3) or section 36 applies.